The old world of Self Help is dying like a slowly falling giant.

 Manipulate Get Anyone To Do What You Want is expiring.
 And a quiet, confident era of self-ruling is coming into its own right.

 More books, blogs, and courses than ever are staking their claim on the topic of deliberate life design; and the landscape is now dotted with their spires.
-(I have plenty of free resources myself in the armory.)

 This is an amazing time to be alive.